-This is the part where wedding-party members walk down the aisle and take their places for the ceremony.
-You and your fiancé can each make your way to the altar separately, with your parents, or even hand-in-hand together.
-For a traditional Christian procession, the bride is traditionally escorted by her father, while the groom waits up front.
-For a Jewish procession, the groom’s parents walk him down the aisle, followed by the bride escorted by her parents.
+The processional is the entrance of the wedding party into the ceremony venue to take their places at the front.
+You and your fiancé can each make your way down the aisle separately, with your parents, or even hand-in-hand together.
+For a traditional Christian procession, the bride is escorted by her father, while the groom waits up front.
+For a Jewish procession, the groom’s mother and father walk him down the aisle together, followed by the bride escorted by her parents.

-Once everyone is in place, the officiant will say a few words of welcome to kick off the ceremony.
-Think: “Dearly beloved, we are gathered here today…” or something along those lines to welcome guests to the celebration.
+Once everyone is in place, the officiant will say a few words of welcome to kick off the ceremony—it might be the traditional “Dearly beloved, we are gathered here today…” or something along those lines to welcome guests to the celebration.

 The vows are the promises you make to one another.
 You may want to recite the traditional vows—“to have and to hold, from this day forward”—or write your own.
 (If you’d like to write your own, follow our tips and tricks to writing the perfect wedding vows.)

-Now’s the time to exchange the rings.
-Typically, the groom puts the ring on the bride’s finger first, followed by the bride putting the ring on the groom’s.
-As you exchange rings, the traditional saying is, “With this ring, I thee wed”.
+Now it's time to exchange the rings.
+Traditionally, the groom puts the ring on the bride’s finger first, followed by the bride putting the ring on the groom’s.
+As you exchange rings, the traditional saying is, “With this ring, I thee wed.”

-It’s official!
-The officiant will say: “I now pronounce you husband and wife.”
+It’s official, you're married!
+The officiant will say, “I now pronounce you husband and wife.”
 Followed by…

-This is the grand exit and is basically the reverse of the processional.
-The bride and groom exit the ceremony together as newlyweds, followed by the wedding party.
+This is the grand exit and the wedding recessional order is basically the reverse of the processional.
+The bride and groom exit the ceremony together as newlyweds, followed by the wedding party in pairs.
 Once the wedding party has exited the room, then guests exit the ceremony row by row to make their way to the reception.